Hints and Tips for New Primary Art Coordinators

-Try a little ‘empire building’ see the boss and try to get a central store set up where the majority of art materials can be kept.
-You will them have an idea of how much stock you have and can set up systems to keep control of it.
+Try a little ‘empire building’ see the boss – the headteacher -and try to get a central store set up where the majority of art materials can be kept.
+As art leader, you will them have an idea of how much stock you have and can set up systems to keep control of it.
 Materials spread around a school can be a nightmare to keep track of.
-Try not to have a system where staff help themselves, with the best will in the world the store will soon end up in a mess and someone is always going to take more than their fair share.
+Try not to have a system where staff help themselves.
+The store will soon end up in a mess and someone is always going to take more than their fair share.
 Nor is it suitable to change the store into Fort Knox, try to find a system that works for you and the rest of the school.

 As art co-ordinator you need to take the lead and insist on the following:

 - Paint brushes are for painting with; they are NOT for using with glue.
 Something else has to be found to apply glue.